jitsi/jitsi-meet/android/README.md

 #### loadURL(URL)

 Loads a specific URL which may identify a conference to join.
-If the specified URL is null, the Welcome page is displayed instead.
+If the specified URL is null and the Welcome page is enabled, the Welcome page is displayed instead.

 #### loadURLString(String)

 Loads a specific URL which may identify a conference to join.
-If the specified URL is null, the Welcome page is displayed instead.
+If the specified URL is null and the Welcome page is enabled, the Welcome page is displayed instead.

+#### loadURLObject(Bundle)

+Loads a specific URL which may identify a conference to join.
+The URL is specified in the form of a Bundle of properties which (1) internally are sufficient to construct a URL (string) while (2) abstracting the specifics of constructing the URL away from API clients/consumers.
+If the specified URL is null and the Welcome page is enabled, the Welcome page is displayed instead.

 #### setListener(listener)